Overview of COVID-19 and Mechanical Ventilation

 Timing of Tracheostomy for Covid-19

 - A multidisciplinary expert opinion recommended that tracheostomy be delayed until at least day 10 of mechanical ventilation and considered only when patients are showing signs of clinical improvement to tolerate the procedure.
-The consensus did not recommend tracheostomy in patients who still need high fractions of inspirated oxygen, have high ventilator requirements, and might require prone positioning as part of their ventilatory strategy (McGrath, B., 2020).
+The consensus did not recommend tracheostomy in patients who still need high fractions of inspired oxygen, have high ventilator requirements, and might require prone positioning as part of their ventilatory strategy (McGrath, B., 2020).
 Prone positioning is more difficult to achieve for patients with tracheostomy due to a higher risk of dislodgement, displacement or occlusion.

 “Avoid tracheotomy in COVID-19 positive or suspected patients during periods of respiratory instability or heightened ventilator dependence.”